14 Home Remedies for Bloating: Natural Ways to Relieve Gas & Support Digestion Safely Skip to content

 Peppermint

-Peppermint is often discussed in relation to digestive comfort.
+Peppermint is often discussed in relation to digestive comfort and is sometimes included among gentle herbal solutions for bloating.

 Peppermint contains natural compounds that may help relax the muscles of the digestive tract.
 When the muscles relax, gas may pass more easily, reducing bloating.